Gut Health: Evidence-Based Supplement Guide

 Disclosure: We earn commissions on purchases made through our links.
 This never influences our scores.
 Editorial policy

-The gut health supplement market has exploded in recent years, fueled by legitimate microbiome research that has been wildly over-extrapolated by marketers.
-The reality is more nuanced than the marketing suggests: probiotics can help specific conditions, but the idea that everyone needs a daily probiotic for "gut health" is not well-supported by evidence.
+The gut health supplement market has exploded, fueled by legitimate microbiome research that has been wildly over-extrapolated by marketers.
+The reality: probiotics can help specific conditions, but the idea that everyone needs a daily probiotic for 'gut health' is not well-supported by evidence.

 The key principle in probiotic research is strain specificity - different bacterial strains do different things, and a probiotic that helps with antibiotic-associated diarrhea may do nothing for IBS.
 Probiotics have the strongest evidence for antibiotic-associated diarrhea prevention (Saccharomyces boulardii and Lactobacillus rhamnosus GG lead here), certain types of IBS (Bifidobacterium infantis 35624 has the best data), and maintaining remission in ulcerative colitis (VSL#3 / Visbiome).
-For general "gut health" in healthy people, the evidence is much weaker.
+For general 'gut health' in healthy people, the evidence is much weaker.
 Turmeric/curcumin makes this list because of its anti-inflammatory effects on the gut lining, with emerging evidence for its role in inflammatory bowel conditions.

-The honest assessment: most healthy people would get more gut health benefit from eating 30 different plant foods per week (the diversity metric linked to microbiome health in the American Gut Project) than from any probiotic supplement.
+Most healthy people would get more gut health benefit from eating 30 different plant foods per week (the diversity metric linked to microbiome health in the American Gut Project) than from any probiotic supplement.
 Supplements are most useful for specific conditions or after antibiotic courses.

 Key Takeaways